 As technology continues to advance, the integration of augmented reality (AR) and virtual reality (VR) in mobile applications is revolutionizing various industries.
 These cutting-edge technologies go far beyond gaming and entertainment.
-Many companies have already incorporated AR/VR applications into their business: from education and ecommerce to healthcare and construction.
+Many companies have already incorporated AR/VR apps into their business: from education and ecommerce to healthcare and construction.
 The applications of VR in mobile apps have opened up exciting possibilities for immersive experiences and enhanced user engagement.

 Please keep reading to discover why you should think about VR and AR applications, and how popular companies use and benefit from these technologies.
 We will show you real examples and share our experiences.
 Let’s dive in!